Women Impact Social Change Through Art

 “Art can be this avenue for activism, but it can also be an avenue for healing.
 All of the artists that contributed to this quilt are not professional artists, they used art making in a therapeutic way and that contributes to this huge, overwhelming activist piece,” said Nuzzo.

-Brenda Oelbaum, a feminist artist, chose fibers materials for her body of work in the exhibition.
-“In her generation it was an okay way for a woman to be seen as artists, using yarn opposed to a paintbrush,” said Nuzzo.
+Brenda Oelbaum, a feminist artist, chose fibers materials.
+“In [Oelbaum’s] generation, [yarn work] was an okay way for a woman to be seen as artists, using yarn opposed to a paintbrush,” said Nuzzo.

 Oelbaum, “provided the levity for the show,” according to Nuzzo.
 She created some pieces that provided commentary on our new president out of latch hook rug making.